fabiospampinato/siero/readme.md

 - Custom configurable/enumerable/writable flags for properties are not preserved at all.
 - Getter/setter properties are not preserved as functions, they will instead be resolved.
 - For error objects only the `name`, `message`, `stack` and `cause` properties are preserved.
-- Holes in arrays are not preserved, they are instead replaced by `undefined`.
 - The specific type of function constructor (regular, arrow, async etc.) is not preserved.
 - Deserialized functions will always return a Promise, even if the original function didn't.
 - Generators and async generators are not currently serializable.